Commercial and Farm Trucks

 - Completed Schedule "G" for First-Year Applicants form.
 This form describes applicant, registration and vehicle history.
 It explains your business plan, intent of operations and choices of jurisdictions for operation.
 This form is required and must be answered in its entirety.

-New applicants will be required to use either the distances published in the International Registration Plan Instruction Manual or on the Estimated Distance Chart (VSD 646) as estimates for their first year of operation or submit a business plan with their own distances and justification for operations.
+New applicants will be required to use either the distances published in the International Registration Plan Instruction Manual or on the Average Per Vehicle Distance Chart (VSD 646) as estimates for their first year of operation or provide actual distances accrued during the respective distance reporting period, depending on how the vehicles were previously registered or based upon previous operations.

 Applicants will be sent a renewal letter, if they have less than 250 vehicles in their fleet.
 This letter will contain the PIN for renewal and specific instructions for the distance reporting period.
 Trailer fleets are no longer sent renewal notices or letters as they are permanent registration.